JA honors middle school essayists

 FORT WAYNE — Middle school students at several area schools have showcased their future career dreams through an essay contest that earned them $100 awards and job shadow opportunities.

-A virtual ceremony will recognize middle school students with winning essays on Monday beginning at 6:30 p.m.
+A virtual ceremony recognized middle school students with winning essays on Monday, beginning at 6:30 p.m.
+Students were honored at a virtual reception for their award-winning career essays.
 Parents, teachers, and principals will join them remotely in celebration.

 The essay contest was created in partnership with the Olin B & Desta Schwab Foundation.
 The project encouraged students to research and thoroughly understand the career paths that interest them.